 Exercise doesn’t need to be done alone.
 Most health experts recommend participating in a group or collaborating with another individual.

 Likewise, when you are suffering from mood-related issues, not only is it hard to get outside, but it can also be hard to interact with others.
-Exercise, however, is the perfect remedy for this problem because it increases the level of serotonin in the brain, which results in increased happiness.
+However, exercise is the perfect remedy for this problem because it increases the level of serotonin in the brain, resulting in increased happiness.

 5. Improves Mood And Mental Health

-For people with mental health problems such as depression and anxiety, exercise can have an incredibly positive impact on their mood and overall health.
+For people with mental health problems such as depression and anxiety, exercise can positively impact their mood and overall health.

 More than boosting your mood, exercising can help reduce loneliness and anxiety.

 6. Boosts motivation

 Exercising alone can be lonely, especially when the voice in your head constantly tells you to give up.
 However, a friend encouraging you to keep going can motivate you to pursue what you’ve started.